mozilla-services/socorro/docs/installation/vagrant.rst

 Your git checkout on the host will automatically be shared with the VM in ``/home/vagrant/src/socorro`` .

-Next you need to install Socorro itself: :ref:`settingupenv-chapter`
+Next you need to install Socorro itself: :ref:`install_binary_package-chapter`

 .. _Vagrant: https://docs.vagrantup.com/v2/networking/forwarded_ports.html